Money Monster: Casting

 On May 8, 2014, it was announced that George Clooney was director Foster's choice to star in the film as a TV personality, Lee Gates, but the deal was not yet confirmed.
 Clooney's involvement was confirmed in July 2014.
 Jack O'Connell and Julia Roberts were added to the cast November 14, 2014 to star along with Clooney in the film.
 Caitriona Balfe joined the cast of the film on January 29, 2015, to play the head of PR of the company whose stock bottomed.
 Dominic West signed-on on February 25, 2015, to play the CEO of the company.
 Christopher Denham also joined the cast on March 4, 2015, playing Ron, a producer on the show.

 Filming

 In October 2012, filming was scheduled to begin early 2013.
 In July 2014, it was announced that production would begin after Clooney completed the Coen brothers' Hail, Caesar!, and principal photography on the film began in New York City on February 27, 2015.

 On April 8, filming began on Wall Street in the Financial District, Manhattan, where it would last for 15 days.
 A scene was also shot in front of Federal Hall National Memorial.
 Some re-shooting for the film took place in mid-January 2016 in New York City on William Street and Broad Street.

 Release

 In August 2015, Sony Pictures Entertainment set the film for an April 8, 2016 release.
 The film was later pushed back to May 13, 2016.

-The Money Monster Premiered in Cannes on May 12, 2016, where the cast attended the photocall and screening in the evening.
+The film premiered in Cannes on May 12, 2016, where the cast attended the photocall and screening in the evening.